 Ottawa, in Canada’s Ontario province, has one of the most interesting cultural festivals in the country.
 If you’re interested in learning about First Nations culture and heritage, the Ottawa Summer Solstice Indigenous Festival is the place to experience the solstice.
 This event focuses on summer solstice traditions from the First Nations people.

-Full of food, drinks, family activities and a traditional powwow, this year’s celebration begins on Friday, June 22nd.
-The traditional powwow competition is held on Saturday, June 23rd.
+Full of food, drinks, family activities and a traditional powwow, this year’s celebration is being held virtually online.
 As the picture above shows, it’s a visually stimulating cultural celebration that will get your heart pumping in rhythm with the traditional drums!

 Learn more on the Summer Solstice Indigenous Festival website.